French Language Education

 This program has been designed to help students identify with and be part of the Francophone culture and community.
-It is offered in over 35 schools across the province, including one distance learning center, by four francophone regional authorities.
+It is offered in over 37 schools across the province, as well as a distance learning center, by four francophone regional authorities.

 Readers are encouraged to visit the Fédération des parents francophones de l’Alberta website for futher information.

 French immersion programs are intended for students whose first language is not French.
 Students will be functionally fluent in French and develop an appreciation of the French language and francophone cultures.
 This program prepares students to pursue postsecondary education in French.

 Students are usually introduced to early immersion in Kindergarten or Grade 1.
 Late immersion is typically introduced at the Grade 7 level.
 French is used as the language of instruction in many subject areas for a significant part of each school day.